 The strong partnership between Arkansas Tech University and the Arkansas Tech University Foundation has enhanced private giving through the years.
-This partnership will also serve as the catalyst that will allow Arkansas Tech to maintain its educational leadership and academic excellence into the next century.
+This partnership will also serve as the catalyst that will allow Arkansas Tech to strengthen its educational leadership and academic excellence into the future.